pdwrc/rc-light-controller/USER-GUIDE.md

 lights will flash once more, to indicate that you are at the first item in the menu.

 The menu system is navigated using a series of short and long clicks.
-A long click is one that lasts longer than 0.5 seconds.

 A short click means "next" and a long click means "select".